return42/sphkerneldoc/Documentation/books_migrated/kgdb/CompilingAKernel.rst

 debugging the kernel.

-If the architecture that you are using supports the kernel option CONFIG_DEBUG_RODATA, you should consider turning it off.
+If the architecture that you are using supports the kernel option CONFIG_STRICT_KERNEL_RWX, you should consider turning it off.
 This option will prevent the use of software breakpoints because it marks certain regions of the kernel's memory space as read-only.
-If kgdb supports it for the architecture you are using, you can use hardware breakpoints if you desire to run with the CONFIG_DEBUG_RODATA option turned on, else you need to turn off this option.
+If kgdb supports it for the architecture you are using, you can use hardware breakpoints if you desire to run with the CONFIG_STRICT_KERNEL_RWX option turned on, else you need to turn off this option.

 Next you should choose one of more I/O drivers to interconnect debugging host and debugged target.
 Early boot debugging requires a KGDB I/O